oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

 ``` Csharp
 StringUtils.ToUpper(input)
 ```
+###### :bulb: Tip: Using the correct class is crucial for using the correct method, as some classes might share method names.
 ### ToLower Method

 The ToLower method allows the implementor to convert uppercase characters in a string into lowercase characters.